Behavioral factors and determinants of formalization: an informative experiment on the Simplified Regime for Small Businesses (RESIMPLE) in Paraguay.

 Experimental design and treatment groups

-Participants will be randomly assigned to one of three experimental groups:
+Participants will be randomly assigned to one of four experimental groups following an additive structure:

-You will receive an informative video with basic explanations about the RESIMPLE regime, its requirements, the registration procedure and the amounts to be paid.
+Treatment 1 – T1 (Administrative Information): Will receive an informative video with basic explanations about the RESIMPLE regime, its eligibility criteria, the registration procedure, and the amounts to be paid.

-You will receive administrative information, economic benefit information, and incorporate a social framing that emphasizes the collective benefits of formalization, the contribution to the common welfare, and the importance of following the social norm of "doing things right" as part of a progressing community.
+Treatment 3 – T3 (Social Benefits or Social Norms): Will receive all content from T2, plus a prosocial framing that emphasizes the collective benefits of formalization, the contribution to the common welfare, fairness, and the importance of following the social norm of "doing things right" as part of a progressing community.

-Each participant will watch only one of the three videos, individually, without knowing the existence of other groups or versions.
+Each participant will watch only one of the four videos, individually, without knowing the existence of other groups or versions.

 Procedure